12 Best Social Media Aggregators to boost conversions in 2024

 Flockler supports 13+ social media platforms

-Yes!
-You get unlimited layouts and views irrespective of your plan, saving an average website or online store showing social media feeds in a dozen places up to $715 every year or $59 per month because you get more out of each feed and pay for fewer sources for your feeds.
+With unlimited layouts and views, Flockler helps an average website or online store showing social media feeds in a dozen places save up to $715 every year or $59 per month because you get more out of each feed and pay for fewer sources for your feeds.

 2. Aggregating social media content

-After starting your first feed, with a few clicks, you can gather content based on a social media user profile, hashtag, stories, or even @ mentions of your business.
-On top of that, with Flockler, your social feeds are full of attractive content because adding different media is as easy as it gets: combining pictures, posts, reels, reviews, and videos.
+After starting your first feed, with a few clicks, you can gather content using a social media user profile, hashtag, stories, or even @ mentions of your business.
+You can also create feeds using different content types like images, posts, reels, reviews and videos.

 3. Curating content

 When curating your content before publishing, Flockler gives you complete control over what posts appear on your social media wall.
-You choose what shows up on your feed.
+You can also enable moderation to weed out unwanted posts and keep your feed fresh and relevant.

 Curating content with Flockler is effortless